HKDSE writing-loop practice

 See the feedback before you sign up

-One draft becomes a score, feedback, and a revision plan
+One draft becomes a diagnosis, a fix, and a revision check

 Part BArgumentative article60 minutes386 words